climate-action-kits/pxt-fwd-edu/gr6-glaciers-modify.md

 - Think of the micro:bit as the brain; it stores all the information.
 - We need to open the micro:bit on your computer to see the data inside! hint~

+## Modify Step 11

+What did you think of your data?
+Could you understand what was happening?
+Now for a fun challenge: We want you to use another conditional statement to make the data logger look neater.

+~hint Tell me More!
+- A conditional statement helps us organize and display data in a way that’s easy to understand. hint~